-WRITTEN BY: DR KURTIS IRWIN – VP OF GLOBAL CATALYSIS

-OEMs will need to use catalytic converters that are more durable and can maintain their effectiveness over a longer period of time.
-This may involve using more expensive materials or developing new catalytic converter designs that are better able to withstand the rigors of real-world driving conditions.
+OEMs will need to use catalytic converters that are more durable and can maintain their effectiveness over a longer period.
+This may involve using more expensive materials or developing new catalytic converter designs that can withstand the rigors of real-world driving conditions.

-In order to pass the test, manufacturers need to perform catalyst aging test and age the catalytic converter by simulating the driving conditions and vehicle usage, this can be done by using a specific catalyst aging bench or a chassis dynamometer.
+To pass the test, manufacturers need to perform a catalyst aging test and age the catalytic converter by simulating the driving conditions and vehicle usage, this can be done by using a specific catalyst aging bench or a chassis dynamometer.

-It’s not specified in the Euro 7 legislation yet, but it is likely that the equivalent distance required for catalyst aging will be increased in the new standards, however, it is expected that the new distance will increase to 200,000km or 10 years.
-There has been no indication that the methodology of how the catalysts can be brought to this equivalent distance and so it is expected that the current ageing methods and legislation will stay in place through an equivalent time at temperature from a standard road cycle (SRC)
+It’s not specified in the Euro 7 legislation yet, but the equivalent distance required for catalyst aging will likely be increased in the new standards, to 200,000km or 10 years.
+There has been no indication of the methodology of how the catalysts can be brought to this equivalent distance and so it is expected that the current ageing methods and legislation will stay in place through an equivalent time at temperature from a standard road cycle (SRC)

-• Improved compliance with regulations – aged catalysts that are tested and proven to be effective in reducing emissions can help OEMs meet the stringent Euro 7 emission standards and other regulations for new vehicles.
+1. Improved compliance with regulations – aged catalysts that are tested and proven to be effective in reducing emissions can help OEM’s meet the stringent Euro 7 emission standards and other regulations for new vehicles.

-• Reduced test to test variance – with more than one aftertreatment system aged to the same levels it allows for comparison between vehicle sets and other powertrains with a known aftertreatment performance.
+2. Reduced test-to-test variance – with more than one after-treatment system aged to the same levels it allows for comparison between vehicle sets and other powertrains with a known after-treatment performance.

-The CATAGEN OMEGA reactor is specifically designed for catalyst and aftertreatment ageing.
-The proprietary recirculating synthetic gas reactor is able to recreate the catalyst inlet conditions of temperature, gas concentration and flow rates to rapidly age the catalyst, most commonly applying the standard bench cycle (SBC), as detailed by the environmental protection agency (EPA).
+The CATAGEN OMEGA , an electrically powered recirculating gas reactor is specifically designed for catalyst and after-treatment ageing.
+The Omega is able to recreate the catalyst inlet conditions of temperature, gas concentration and flow rates to rapidly age the catalyst, most commonly applying the standard bench cycle (SBC), as detailed by the environmental protection agency (EPA).

 Applying our method of aftertreatment ageing will ensure that each catalyst will experience the same levels of ageing, providing reliably, reproducible aged catalysts”